fbradasc/HOB/README.md

     Message m;  // define a generic message object

-    // 1. retrieve the message identifier from the input stream
+    // 1. retrieve the message UID from the input stream
     //
     if (m << stream)
     {